-So if a person who has HSV-1 performs oral sex on their partner, their partner could contract the virus and develop genital sores.
+So if a person who has HSV-1 performs oral sex on their partner, HSV-1 could be transmitted to their partner who could then develop genital sores.

 HSV-2, on the other hand, is usually only transmitted through sexual contact.
 This includes genital-to-genital contact and contact with genital secretions such as semen.

 Some of the ways HSV-2 can be transmitted include: